What happens if you get into an accident and don't have insurance?

 "Most people realize that the potential liabilities of a major auto accident are something you can't necessarily save for," says Michael Barry of the Insurance Information Institute [source: Barry].
 So, while ditching your car insurance might seem like a simple way to save money, at some point it's probably going to cost you.

-For lots more information on car insurance, see the links below.
+For lots more information on car insurance, see the links on the next page.

 • Barry, Michael.
 Vice President of Media Relations at the Insurance Information Institute.
 Personal interview.
 March 12, 2012.